10 Best Laptops For Streaming in 2023 – For Every Budget!

 Our Rating: 9.1/10

-Like the 7i we saw earlier in our list, the Lenovo Legion 5 is a laptop that takes a no-nonsense approach to making something you can have a lot of fun with.
+Like the Legion 5 Pro we saw earlier in our list, the Lenovo Legion 5 is a laptop that takes a no-nonsense approach to making something you can have a lot of fun with.
 It’s a more budget-friendly option than most of the laptops on our list, but still checks most of the boxes we’re looking for in a streaming laptop.

 The biggest thing, as always, is the CPU.
-The Legion 5 uses a six-core processor, the AMD Ryzen 5 4600H, which tends to give you a better price for a good level of performance.
-This one only has a speed of 3 GHz, so you might not get the quickest responses on individual operations, but the higher core count will allow for the multitasking you need for streaming.
+The Legion 5 uses a 12th-gen, 14-core processor, the Intel Core i7-12700H, which tends to give you a better price for a good level of performance–The higher core count will allow for the multitasking you need for streaming.

-The graphics card is a GTX 1660Ti, what you might call the budget laptop version of the RTX 2060.
-It has pretty much all the same advantages and drawbacks and only a hair less power.
+Additionally, the graphics card is an RTX 3060, which is an older version of the RTX 4060.
+It has pretty much all the same advantages and drawbacks and only a hair-less power.
 If you’re not worried about being able to play this year’s releases at full graphics, you won’t even notice the difference.

-In terms of memory, the 512GB SSD will allow for quick load times on a relatively large number of games.
-The RAM is on the low side, at only 8GB.
-This isn’t likely to be a major issue if you’re not running brand-new games and keeping your background operations to a minimum.
+In terms of memory, the 1TB SSD will allow for quick load times on a relatively large number of games.
+The RAM configuration is excellent, at 32GB of the new DDR5.
+This, in combination with the CPU, will provide enough power for streaming and running multiple background operations.

-It’s a bit blocky for a 15.6” gaming laptop, at an inch (25mm) thick and 5.5 pounds (2.5kg).
-The battery life is a bit disappointing at 5 hours since you’d expect a less powerful laptop to at least hold a charge better than its larger cousin.
+Lastly, the design is sturdy but a bit blocky for a 15.6” gaming laptop, at an inch (25mm) thick and 5.3 pounds (2.4kg).
+The battery life is a bit disappointing at 2-3 hours of gaming since you’d expect a less powerful laptop to at least hold a charge better than its larger cousin.

-If you’re not worried about having the top-of-the-line everything and want something that’s going to work to stream a core handful of games that you’re familiar with and good at, this is going to be a serious contender.
+Overall, the Lenovo Legion 5 is a decent and affordable laptop you can confidently use for streaming.
+If you’re not worried about having top-of-the-line everything and want something that’s going to work to stream a core handful of games that you’re familiar with and good at, this is going to be a serious contender.
 There’s even enough power to try out some new releases, as long as you’re okay dropping your graphics settings or framerate.

 View On Amazon